jhuarte/Guides-Cheatsheets-Tutorials/README.md

 ## ROS/ROS2

 ## Git
 Git is the open source distributed version control system that facilitates GitHub activities on your laptop or desktop.
 A basic course to start using Git is the udacity's free course [Version Control with Git](https://www.udacity.com/course/version-control-with-git--ud123), that covers the essentionals of using Git.
 There're planty good courses on the web, just take one, learn basic concepts and start working with git on your next project.
+Document a commit is very importat and [here](https://udacity.github.io/git-styleguide/) you can find a good guide to create consistant messages.

 These cheat sheets summarizes commonly used Git command line instructions for quick reference.